-Metlifecare Gulf Rise provided an environment that supported residents' rights and culturally safe care.
+Metlifecare The Poynton provided an environment that supported residents' rights and culturally safe care.
 Staff demonstrated an understanding of residents' rights and obligations.
 There was a health plan that encapsulated care specifically directed at Māori, Pasifika, and other ethnicities.
 The service worked collaboratively with internal and external Māori supports to encourage a Māori worldview of health in service delivery.
-Māori are provided with equitable and effective services based on Te Tiriti o Waitangi and the principles of mana motuhake (self-determination) should a Māori resident be admitted, and this was confirmed by management and staff.
-Systems and processes were in place to enable Pasifika people to be provided with services that recognise their worldviews and are culturally safe.
+Systems and processes were in place to ensure Māori can be provided with equitable and effective services based on Te Tiriti o Waitangi and the principles of mana motuhake (self-determination).
+Systems and processes were also in place to enable Pasifika people to be provided with services that recognise their worldviews and are culturally safe.

-Residents and their whānau are informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these are upheld.
+Residents and their whānau are informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these were upheld.
 Personal identity, independence, privacy and dignity are respected and supported.
-Staff have participated in Te Tiriti o Waitangi, training which is reflected in day-to-day service delivery.
+Staff have participated in Te Tiriti o Waitangi training, which is reflected in day-to-day service delivery.
 Residents were safe from abuse.